kmartynski/FlaskPlots/README.md

 The main functionality of this app is presented below:
 One might generate three types of plots:

+### App deployment

+The app was deployed on Heroku: https://flaskplots.herokuapp.com/

 ### Line plot
 ![Image description](https://github.com/kmartynski/FlaskPlots/blob/master/PlotExamples/line.png)